 The parenting role for a mum has always differed from that of a father, but I wanted to explore why it seems to be the mum children turn to, when they’re looking for someone to blame.

-I know that when I was little, my mum was always the one to blame.
-It didn’t matter what we did, the finger was always pointing in her direction.
-My mum disciplined us, but looking back, I know all of this goes deeper.
+When I was little, Mum was always to blame.
+It didn’t matter what we as children did, the finger was always pointed in her direction.
+Yes, Mum disciplined us, but I feel all of this goes deeper.

 Society stereotypes parenting roles.
 While it is no longer considered the accepted norm, when I was growing up, psychologically and emotionally parents were expected to fit into their gender roles, with the mum having the biggest role.
 Different rules applied to each parent.

 The mum seemed to be the one who was penalised if she disciplined, whereas the dad was the one who participated at his own discretion, then stepped back without incurring penalties to himself.
 In some cases, but obviously not all, a child’s success is attributed to the mother also, as is the finger of guilt when something goes wrong.

 When girls are small, they are encouraged to nurture, to care and be responsive.
 Boys are encouraged to be tough.
 But even if boys are encouraged to nurture, their instinct will always be to do the opposite.
 While there remains debate that behavioural instincts that are pre-programmed in male and female brains, socio-cultural factors are also accepted as important.